MilanSkocic/iapws/docs/iapws_G7_04.md

 S [ppm.bar^{-1}] = \frac{x_2 \cdot M_{gas}}{M_s} \cdot 10^6 \\
 S [cm^3.kg^{-1}.bar^{-1}] = \frac{x_2 \cdot V_m}{M_s}
 \f}

- *
-@see [IAPWS2004] Guideline on the Henry’s Constant and Vapor-Liquid Distribution Constant for Gases in H2O and D2O at High Temperatures », IAPWS, Kyoto, Japan, G7-04, 2004
+@see Guideline on the Henry’s Constant and Vapor-Liquid Distribution Constant for Gases in H2O and D2O at High Temperatures », IAPWS, Kyoto, Japan, G7-04, 2004

-* @see [IAPWS1997] Revised Release on the IAPWS Industrial Formulation 1997 for the thermodynamic Properties of Water and Steam, IAPWS, Lucerne Switzerland R7-97, 2012.
+@see Revised Release on the IAPWS Industrial Formulation 1997 for the thermodynamic Properties of Water and Steam, IAPWS, Lucerne Switzerland R7-97, 2012.

-* @see [WagnerPruss] W. Wagner et A. Pruss, « International Equations for the Saturation Properties of Ordinary Water Substance.
+@see W. Wagner et A. Pruss, « International Equations for the Saturation Properties of Ordinary Water Substance.
 Revised According to the International Temperature Scale of 1990.
 Addendum to J. Phys.
 Chem.
 Ref.
 Data 16, 893 (1987) », Journal of Physical and Chemical Reference Data, vol. 22, n°3, p.
 783‑787, mai 1993. <https://doi.org/10.1063/1.555926>

-* @see [HarveyLemmon] A. H. Harvey et E. W. Lemmon, « Correlation for the Vapor Pressure of Heavy Water From the Triple Point to the Critical Point », Journal of Physical and Chemical Reference Data, vol. 31, n°1, p.
+@see A. H. Harvey et E. W. Lemmon, « Correlation for the Vapor Pressure of Heavy Water From the Triple Point to the Critical Point », Journal of Physical and Chemical Reference Data, vol. 31, n°1, p.
 173‑181, mars 2002 <https://doi.org/10.1063/1.1430231>